GrokSurf's San Diego

 San Diego IPR Coalition sends message to City Council in support of water reuse project continuation

-Posted by George J. Janczyn on July 24, 2010
+Posted by George J Janczyn on July 24, 2010

 This is a letter sent to the San Diego City Council in support of an advanced water treatment plant needed for the Water Purification Demonstration Project approved years ago but threatened by Councilmembers who would like to see the project killed.
 A vote on the plant is scheduled for the July 27, 2010 meeting of the San Diego City Council.